Sac State 'CARmencement' paves celebratory road for graduates in the pandemic-changed era

 Campus officials subsequently conceived CARmencement, and interest built among the graduates; soon, all available caps and gowns on campus sold out and had to be reordered.

-In addition to CARmencement, graduates can register for the Virtual Celebration, where they create a personalized slide with their photo and a message.
+In addition to CARmencement will be a Virtual Celebration, featuring a personalized slide for each participant with their photo and a message.
 The slides will be displayed on the Virtual Celebration web page, in the CARmencement livestream, and on social media.

 "This isn’t how any of us imagined our graduation ceremony to be, but the University undertaking a completely new challenge to give our class a graduation experience is incredibly commendable.” - Noah Marty, ASI President